Fullmetal Alchemist (TV series): Later reception

+Awards and accolades

 The first Fullmetal Alchemist won in several categories in the American Anime Awards, including "Long Series", "Best Cast", "Best DVD Package Design", "Best Anime Theme Song" ("Rewrite," by Asian Kung-Fu Generation), and "Best Actor" (Vic Mignogna—who played Edward Elric in the English version).
 It was also nominated in the category of "Best Anime Feature" for Fullmetal Alchemist the Movie: Conqueror of Shamballa.
 The series also won most of the twenty-sixth Annual Animage Readers' Polls.
 The series was the winner in the "Favorite Anime Series", "Favorite Episode" (episode seven), "Favorite Male Character" (Edward Elric), "Favorite Female Character" (Riza Hawkeye), "Favorite Theme Song" ("Melissa", by Porno Graffitti), and "Favorite Voice Actor" (Romi Park—who played Edward in the Japanese version).
 At the fifth Tokyo Anime Awards, the series won in the categories "Animation Of The Year" (Fullmetal Alchemist: The Conqueror of Shambala), "Best Original Story" (Hiromu Arakawa) and "Best Music" (Michiru Ōshima).
 In the About.com 2006 American Awards, Fullmetal Alchemist won in the categories "Best New Anime Series" and "Best Animation".

-IGN named the first anime the ninety-fifth-best animated series.
-They said that although it is mostly upbeat with amazing action scenes, it also touches upon the human condition.
-They described it as "more than a mere anime" and "a powerful weekly drama".
-The IGN staff featured it in their "10 Cartoon Adaptations We'd Like to See" feature, with comments focused on the characterization in the series.
-The character designs have been praised; critics said they are different from each other.
-Samuel Arbogast of Theanime.org said the flashback sequences were annoying.
-Lori Lancaster of Mania Entertainment called the plot wonderful, and said it is "[a] bit of a tragic coming of age story mixed in with the Odyssey".
-She wrote, "There is enough action, drama and comedy mixed in to keep most viewers interested.
-This is one of those anime series that is likely to become a classic."